zhexiao/ezhost/docs/getting_started.rst

    # update system package
    $ sudo apt-get update

-   # install python3, pip3 and python3 venv
+   # install python3, pip3 and environment creator
-   $ sudo apt-get install python3
-   $ sudo apt-get install python3-pip
+   $ sudo apt-get install python3 python3-pip
-   $ sudo apt-get install python3.4-venv
+   $ sudo pip3 install virtualenv

 Virtualenv
 ---------------

 We recommend using virtual environment for your packages.
-For python3.4, we can using pyvenv to generate virtualenv:
+We can using virtualenv to generate virtual environment:

-Using pyvenv to create your virtualenv
+Using virtualenv to create your environment
 ~~~~~~

 .. code-block:: bash

-   # generate your virtualenv
+   # generate your env(for python3)
-   $ python3 -m venv env
+   $ virtualenv -p python3 env

-   Or
+   # if you want to using python2
-   $ pyvenv-3.4 env
+   $ virtualenv env

 After you generate your virtualenv, you can using the following command to active your env: